Mia Kindergartens

 Hygiene

-Getting dirty is good, getting clean is even better!
-Maintaining hygiene habits such as hand washing, and personal care is an indispensable part of our school life.
-At MIA Kindergartens, we -as the school management- strictly follow good hygiene practices to ensure hygienic conditions throughout our school facilities from the kitchen to the playgrounds.
+Maintaining hygienic habits such as handwashing and personal care is a natural part of school life.
+As school management, we strictly follow daily programs to ensure hygienic conditions throughout all continuously active school areas — from the kitchen to the playgrounds.

 Communication